 We are committed to supporting new models of community development that prioritize the redistribution of wealth.
-We operate in Oregon, on stolen land, where systemic racism and socioeconomic oppression has harmed communities and dominated the cultural narrative.
-We welcome working with intersectional justice seekers and creatives to reimagine and decolonize our systems and minds by centering and prioritizing the liberation of oppressed communities.
+We operate in the Pacific Northwest, on stolen land, where systemic oppression has harmed communities and dominated the cultural narrative.
+We welcome working with intersectional justice seekers and creatives to reimagine and decolonize our systems and minds by centering and prioritizing collection liberation.

 An environmentalist and intersectionalist, Jamie centers resourcefulness and patience in work and life.
 She communicates using the colonizer languages of English, Spanish, and French and has over a decade of experience working with human rights organizations and grassroots community development initiatives in the Pacific Northwest and abroad.

-Jamie lives in North Portland with her anchor partner and their pets and plants, prioritizing time near mountains and rivers.
+Jamie lives in North Portland, prioritizing time near mountains and rivers.

 Thank you to collaborators that have made projects listed on this site possible: